BASH Cheatsheet

 fi

-Store Commands In Variables
+Store Commands In Variable

 You can store commands as strings in variables and execute them later.
 However, to resolve issues with commands that have quotes, and for readability, it is best to use the eval command on that variable when you want to execute it.
 E.g.